wfar/InstaLoad/README.md

 _____

 **--v2.0 Updates--**
 Changes made to Instaload.py and SDClass.py now allow Instaload to run taking arguments from the command line.
 It takes either one or three arguements to run.
-If the account is public then enter >Instaload.py (username-to-download-from).
+If the account is public then enter:

+              > Instaload.py [username-to-download-from]

 If the account is private enter and you want to login to your account, then enter:

-              > Instaload.py [username-to-download-from] [account-login-name] [account-password].
+              > Instaload.py [username-to-download-from] [account-login-name] [account-password]

 If no arguemetns are given, an incorrect number of arguements given, or if the file is ran by clicking, Instaload will run as before, taking in username, account name and password, through inputs via the console.
 If the arguments given fail to pass the logic, it will switch to input and ask to manually enter information into the console.

 Other changes made are to SDclass.py where it now deletes and creates folder titled with the profile username.
 Also Scraper.run() and Downloader.run() both will exit the program if the except clause is run.